 - Use your yorku.ca email address for course correspondence.
-(Email from other addresses are likely to be filtered as spam/junk delaying a response). - Put a relevant description of the email in the subject line. - Include your name & student number at the end of your email. - Check if your question has been addressed in class or on eClass before emailing. - Consider booking an appointment, rather than sending a long email, if you have a concern/question that will take a considerable amount of time to read or answer.
-It will save both time and potential confusion. - Allow 2 business days for a response.
-To use my professional and personal time more effectively, I typically don't check email between 7 pm and 8 am, nor on the weekends.
+(Email from other addresses are likely to be filtered as spam/junk delaying a response). - Check if your question has been addressed in class or on eClass before emailing. - Consider booking an appointment, rather than sending a long email, if you have a concern/question that will take a considerable amount of time to read or answer.
+It will save both time and potential confusion. - I will try to respond within 24 hrs, however please allow 2 business days for a response. - I typically don't check email between 5 pm and 8 am, nor on the weekends.
 If your email is urgent, please indicate that in your subject line.

-Want/need to talk with us?
+Want/need to talk with me?

-• Email biol4270@yorku.ca to request an appointment (via Zoom).
+Email biol4061@yorku.ca to request an appointment (via Zoom).